danielrepflux/Repflux/README.md

 ### Ready to see more?

-Give us a call at 404-458-1986 and we'll show you a brief video presentation about how the system works and what it can do for your business.
+Give us a call at 404-458-1986 and we'll show you a short video presentation about how the system works and what it can do for your business.